TT Talk - Who can safely be named as 'shipper' on a bill of lading?

 Disputes usually arise when the seller (actual shipper) fails to get payment for the goods after they are delivered to the carrier.
 When this happens, the seller typically will apply to the carrier to prevent the bill of lading being issued to the contractual shipper.
 The contractual shipper is likely to insist that the carrier is obliged to issue the bill of lading to them alone, arguing that it is they who are the party arranging the booking with the carrier, and as a consequence there is a contractual obligation.

-In such circumstances, carrier may consider the following steps:
+In such circumstances, the carrier may consider the following steps:

 In one such case under Chinese rules a 'contractual shipper' (Party A) was an intermediate merchant and arranged a booking for a shipment from China to Brazil.
 The 'actual shipper' (Party B) was a factory which provided the goods, arranged customs' clearance, settled all exporting fees, and delivered them to the NVOC.
 Subsequently, a dispute arose between Party A and Party B where both requested bills of lading.
 TT Club advised the NVOC.
 Meanwhile, the consignee confirmed that the shipper was Party B, to whom the NVOC ultimately issued original bills.
 It transpired that Party A arranged payment to Party B, who returned original bills of lading to the NVOC.
 The consignment was telex-released to the consignee and the matter successfully concluded.